top of page

 Mature Size: 12–18 inches tall, trailing stems can reach 2–3 feet long indoors.

 Toxic to Pets: No!
-Safe for cats and dogs.
+This beauty is safe for cats and dogs.

 Fertilizer: Monthly during spring and summer with balanced liquid houseplant fertilizer.
 No fertilizer needed in fall and winter.